-For the three months ended October 31, 2019, the Company incurred net research and development (R&D) expenses of \$674,236, an increase of \$146,722 or 28% compared to the same period in the prior year.
-Excluding grant contributions recognized in Q4, R&D expenses increased 87% or \$490,734 to \$1,055,224.
-The primary factors for increased R&D costs were higher clinical trial costs commensurate with the advancement of the US Phase I/II Cell Pouch Clinical Trial; a higher level of patent prosecution activities and timing of ongoing patent maintenance fees; and share-based compensation costs associated with the stock options granted during the final quarter of the fiscal year.
+For the three months ended January 31, 2020, the Company incurred net R&D expenses of \$581,065, an increase of \$138,099 or 31% compared to the same period in the prior year.
+The primary factors for increased R&D costs were higher clinical trial costs commensurate with the advancement of the US Phase I/II Cell Pouch Clinical Trial, as discussed above in this MD&A, and recognition of incremental share-based compensation costs associated with the stock options granted during the final quarter of the recently completed 2019 fiscal year.
+The increase in depreciation for R&D (and G&A below) is attributable to the adoption of IFRS 16 Leases and depreciation of the newly recognized right-of-use asset (refer to Note 3 - Summary of Significant Accounting Policies to the Company's interim condensed consolidated financial statements for the three months ended January 31, 2020 and 2019), although offset by a reduction in rent expense of a similar amount.